 I have two motives for this message today:

 (1) I desire to help you strengthen your unfailing love for and commitment to the local church.
 I want to prevent casualties.
+I want to head off any degrading of your evaluation of and commitment to the Lord's Church.

 (2) I hope to challenge each individual here today to ask yourself: “How can I add my spiritual gifts and my participation in this local church in such a way that South Valley Church becomes a magnet for people wanting more of God?”